 Project-related effects on climate and meteorology will occur through emissions of GHGs that will contribute to global GHG levels and are assessed by comparison to territorial, national, and international GHG inventories.
-The following section estimates GHG emissions for the Project considering the mitigation measures described in Section 1.6.4.
-The assessment is concentrated on the Construction and Operation phases rather than Closure and Post-closure phases as the GHG emissions for these phases are expected to be much lower than during Construction or Operation.
+The following section estimates GHG emissions for the Project, considering the mitigation by design measures described in Section 1.6.4.
+The assessment is concentrated on the Project phases of Construction and Operation rather than Closure and Post-closure phases as the GHG emissions for these phases are expected to be much lower than during construction or operation.